Policies and Procedures

 Organizations Pending Approval

-Once a prospective student organization has met with a staff member from the Office of Center for Student Involvement and received all appropriate paper work the interested students have sixty (60) days in which to submit a completed packet for recognition to the appropriate governing body.
+Once a prospective student organization has met with a staff member from the Office of Student Life and received all appropriate paper work the interested students have sixty (60) days in which to submit a completed packet for recognition to the appropriate governing body.
 During that period of time, a proposed student organization may be granted the opportunity to have limited organization privileges that may include the following:

 - It may meet on campus not more than four (4) times in University facilities